Senior Pet Care: A Comprehensive Guide to Supporting Your Aging CompanionKidney Disease in Dogs: What it is and when to euthanize

 In the later stages, kidney disease progresses rapidly, and pet owners may notice their dog’s condition worsening quickly.
 Severe symptoms will impact daily life, and the focus shifts from treatment to managing comfort, ensuring the dog’s remaining time is as comfortable as possible.

-Congenital kidney disease in dogs is a condition where kidney abnormalities are present from birth, often due to genetic factors.
+Congenital kidney disease in dogs is a condition characterized by kidney abnormalities present from birth, often due to genetic factors.
 Unlike the gradual development seen in age-related kidney disease, congenital kidney disease typically manifests earlier in life, often in puppies or young adult dogs.
-This form of kidney disease can progress through the stages similarly to acquired kidney disease, but it may move more rapidly through stages 1 and 2, depending on the severity of the defect.
+This form of kidney disease can progress through the stages similarly to acquired kidney disease.
+It may move more rapidly through stages 1 and 2, depending on the severity of the defect.
 Dogs with congenital kidney disease may reach stage 3 or 4 more quickly, often requiring earlier intervention to manage symptoms and slow the progression.

 The best homemade diet for a dog with kidney failure should focus on high-quality, easily digestible protein sources, such as lean chicken or turkey, to reduce kidney strain.
 Keep in mind that protein should be served in moderation.
 Some examples include: